Bradawls

 Handle Design: Soft grip handles with ergonomic profiles significantly reduce hand fatigue during extended use and provide better control.
 Traditional wooden handles offer a classic feel but may be less comfortable for repetitive tasks.
 Look for handles with adequate diameter for comfortable palm pressure.

 Intended Application: For site work and general carpentry, choose robust models with durable handles.
 For fine furniture work or precision tasks, consider bradawls with finer points and better control characteristics.
+The Tooled-Up range includes options suitable for both professional and DIY applications.

 Popular Accessories